Co-dfns/Co-dfns/docs/FAQ.md

 Yes.
 It is not currently, but it will be.
 We are getting very close to this goal now.

+**If Co-dfns isn't self-hosting, how did you do your benchmarking for your thesis?**

+The APL code in the thesis was hand-compiled (translated) down to representative C++ code that was designed to mimic the perceived "low hanging" optimizations and compiler outputs that would be produced by a compiler.
+Things like function inlining, function and loop fusion, and reasonable implementations of runtime primitives were taken for granted to do the translation.
+More sophisticated optimizations such as those that would permit algorithms to fundamentally alter their runtime behaviors were not used.

 **Will Co-dfns work standalone without Dyalog APL?**

 Co-dfns is not intended to replace working within the Dyalog APL development environment.
 However, Co-dfns is designed to allow for use cases where the interpreter may not be a good fit.
 The intent has always been to keep the compiler small, and leverage the existing features of the interpreter where they make sense to avoid duplicate work.